9. TCP/IP Programming

 ' connects to an echo server

-' any line typed on the keyboard is then echoed
+' any line typed on the keyboard is then received as an echo

 Public Shared Sub Main(ByVal args() As String)